agude/agude.github.io/_drafts/2020-05-21-nookdesk_review.md

 ### Storage

 The Nookdesk has some unique storage options.
-The first is the "upper storage" addon which I would describe as a shelf.
+One option is the "upper storage" addon which I would describe as a shelf.
 It is mounted on the top of the desk at the back edge.
 It is 12″ deep and raised 4″ off desktop.
 I store my controller and headphones under the shelf and I put my monitors on top to